nickdeis/react-transform-display-names/README.md

 # react-transform-display-names

 This is a [react-transform](https://github.com/gaearon/babel-plugin-react-transform) that retains display names even after the src has been uglified/mangled.
-This is useful when you need to debug a React application that has been minified using the React Devtools.
+This is useful when you need to debug a React application that has been minified using React Devtools.

 ### Usage

+`npm i react-transform-display-names --save-dev`

 Add this to your `.babelrc`.